Stephen C. Foster State Park in Fargo, Georgia. Photo by @elvagogringo

 Located near the Jimmy Carter National Historic Site and Andersonville National Historic Site, Koinonia Farm is a truly unique getaway.
 Founded in 1942 as an intentional Christian farming community in Americus, all were welcomed equally from the beginning.
 It became the site of conflict during the civil rights movement, but the farm is now home to a successful mail-order business, especially Georgia pecans.

 In addition to visits to the farm itself, Koinonia hosts classes and workshops, as well as overnight stays.
 Self-guided visits are offered from one night to two weeks.
-Options range from private rooms in one of the onsite homes, which range from $30-80 per night, to RV and primitive camping sites for $10-15.
+Options range from private rooms in one of the onsite homes to RV and primitive camping sites.

 Signs at Koinonia Farm